brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 25 bht.md

 ### John Calvin:
 1. "Though he bestows on them the honor of calling them brethren, yet he is the first-born and head of the whole church; and, in short, he possesses supreme government and power."
 2. "Nothing, therefore, can be more unreasonable than to wish to be accounted believers, and yet to murmur against God when he conforms us to the image of his Son."
-3. "We carry our delicacy and tenderness to excess, if we account it a hardship to endure reproaches to which our Prince willingly submitted."
+3. "We carry our delicacy and tenderness to excess if we account it a hardship to endure reproaches to which our Prince willingly submitted."

-Note: The provided commentary is quite long, so I have selected three quotes that I believe provide valuable insights into the verse.
+(Note: These quotes have been edited for length and clarity)

 ### Philip Schaff:
-1. "Beelzebul means either, (1) 'lord of dung,' the word being changed from Beelzebub to Beelzebul to admit of this contemptuous sense; or (2) 'lord of the habitation.'
-The latter corresponds better with the expression, 'master of the house.'"
+1. "Beelzebul means either, (1) 'lord of dung,' the word being changed from Beelzebub to Beelzebul to admit of this contemptuous sense."
 2. "Satan is referred to, but with a special reference to the indwelling of evil spirits in man; Satan being their lord."
 3. "This view agrees with the allusions to a 'house' in connection with the casting out of devils."

 ### Archibald T Robertson:
+1. "Beelzebub, whether it means 'lord of a dwelling' or 'lord of flies' or 'lord of dung' or 'lord of idolatrous sacrifices,' is undoubtedly a term of reproach."

-1. "Beelzebub, an opprobrious epithet, is a term of reproach with an exact form and meaning that has given more trouble to commentators than it is all worth."
+2. "The exact form of the word and meaning of the name have given more trouble to commentators than it is all worth."

-2. "The etymology of Beelzebub is unknown, with various interpretations including 'lord of a dwelling,' 'lord of flies,' 'lord of dung,' or 'lord of idolatrous sacrifices.'"
-3. "Beelzebub is mentioned in Matthew 12:24 as a term used to accuse Jesus of casting out demons by the power of the prince of demons."
+3. "Beelzebub is an opprobrious epithet, a term used to insult and discredit."

+### John Gill:
+1. "A disciple should think himself very well off, be entirely satisfied, yea, abundantly thankful, if he meets with no worse treatment than his master."
+2. "If they have called the master of the house Beelzebub, how much more shall they call them of the household?"
+3. "If Christians are called by ever such hard names, even devils, they should not be disturbed at it; since their lord and master was called the prince of them."

 ### John Wesley:
-1. "How much more" refers to the certainty of reproach and persecution, rather than the quantity of it.
+1. "How much more" - This phrase emphasizes the certainty of reproach and persecution that the servant of the Lord will face.
+It highlights the inevitability of facing challenges and opposition in following Christ.

-2. The servant cannot be above his lord in terms of reproach and persecution.
-3. The verse emphasizes the inevitability of facing reproach and persecution as a follower of Christ.
+2. "Cannot refer to the quantity" - The phrase "how much more" does not imply an increase in the amount of reproach and persecution, but rather underscores the absolute certainty of encountering them.
+It reminds believers that they should not be surprised or discouraged when facing hardships.

+3. "The servant cannot be above his lord" - This statement reminds us that as followers of Christ, we should not expect to be exempt from the same trials and tribulations that Jesus Himself endured.
+It serves as a reminder of our need to persevere and remain faithful in the face of opposition.

 ## Generation Details